On this page you will find links to press releases and announcements. Click on the links below to view news relating to a specific year.

 Richmond, VA — First and second place winners from the Virginia District 5 National History Day contest in Fairfax will go on to compete with hundreds of Virginia students on Virginia History Day at the Virginia Historical Society (VHS) on April 22, 2017, in Richmond.

 Richmond, VA — Expect the fun to spiral out of control when an upcoming special exhibition springs to life with the biggest Slinky ever seen at the Virginia Historical Society (VHS).
 Richmond native, sculptor and founder of MCS Design and Production Inc., Allen Jessee produced this massive and moveable work of art to mark the opening of Toys of the ‘50s, ‘60s and ‘70s.
 Installed in the VHS lobby, Mr. Jessee’s creation has a 48 inch diameter, weighs 150 pounds and can extend to 100 feet in length.
+The Slinky was on display at the museum February through December 2018.
+The Slinky and Gumby are no longer on display.

 Richmond, VA — The Virginia Historical Society is proud to be recognized as a 4-star charity by Charity Navigator, America’s premier independent charity evaluator.
 Only the most fiscally responsible organizations receive the coveted 4-star designation.
 Of the fourteen charitable organizations in the Richmond area to receive this honor, VHS ranks first among arts and cultural institutions, and ranks fourth overall.